keewenaw/dvwa-guide-2019/low/Challenge 4: File Inclusion.md

 Now let's find a shell.

 Kali actually has a bunch of them included by default.
 You can find them at <b>/usr/share/webshells/</b>.
 Since we're dealing with PHP, I'm going to take <b>php/php-reverse-shell.php</b> and move it to my working directory.
 Open it up and define the variable "$ip" to your Kali IP address and "$port" to whatever port you want to receive a connection to.
-That's easy!
+It's that easy!

 Finally, we'll need a listener to accept the connection from the shell.
-Again, this is pretty easy with netcat.
+The networking tool "netcat" sounds like it will fit our needs.
 Let's try this:

 <b>nc -lvnp 5555</b>